 You should expect to pay fees for every year you are in attendance and be aware fees are subject to revision and may increase annually.
 Students on programmes of study of more than one year should take this into account when applying.

 There are different funding options available depending on the route of entry into the course:

-- HWOP01 and HWOP02 are available as CPD modules – funding support may be available for example through NHS Boards
+- Individual modules are available as part of CPD – funding support for these may be available, for example, through NHS Boards.

 Further information about tuition fees within the University.